Robust replication of barrier-style claims on price and volatility: European-style claims

 \subsection{Pricing and replicating power-exponential payoffs}

-In what follows, we shall consider claims with $\Cb$-values payoffs.
+In what follows, we shall consider claims with $\Cb$-valued payoffs.
 The pricing and hedging results are understood to hold for the real and imaginary parts separately.
-We begin with a theorem that relates the characteristic function of $(X_T,\<X\>_T)$ to the characteristic function of $X_T$ only.
+We begin by relating the characteristic function of $(X_T,\<X\>_T)$ to the characteristic function of $X_T$ only.

 \begin{theorem} Let $\om,s \in \Cb$.
 Define $u:\Cb^2 \to \Cb$ as either of the following

 Then, for any $\Fb$-stopping time $\tau$, we have

 \end{theorem}